serlo/frontend/README.md

 ## Notes

 - Educational renderer for edtr-io content
-- KaTeX is big, 70kb + css + fonts
+- KaTeX is big, I have copied the font files and added the font face to the app (globally), the remaining styles are within a styled component, this should avoid any overhead.
-- adding showdown
+- leacy content renderer using showdown and generating html (bääh)